-Bodnant Garden is one of the most beautiful gardens in the UK, spanning 80 acres situated above the River Conwy and looking across the valley towards the Snowdonia range in North Wales.
+Bodnant Garden National Trust is one of the most beautiful gardens in the UK, spanning 80 acres situated above the River Conwy and looking across the valley towards the Snowdonia range in North Wales.
 We welcome around 190,000 visitors annually from all over the world.

 In summer visitors flock to enjoy the stunning rose terraces and herbaceous displays, also the waves of blue hydrangeas running through The Dell, which flourish in their thousands on our acid soil.